TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 * OIDC well-known configuration URL;
 * Initial access token.

-First of all, select your IdP from the dropdown list.
+First of all, select your IdP from the `Identity provider` dropdown list.
 Different IdPs have slightly different approaches to DCR implementation, so the portal will use a driver that is specific to your IdP.
-If your IdP is not present in the dropdown list, select the 'Other' option.
+If your IdP is not present in the dropdown list, select the `Other` option.
 In that case, the portal will use the most standard implementation of the DCR driver, which implements the DCR flow as defined in the RFC.

 Then you need to specify the connection settings: [the initial access token and the well-known endpoint]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration#create-an-initial-access-token" >}}).
 If your Identity Provider uses certificates that are not trusted, the portal will not work with it by default.
-To bypass certificate verification, you can select the 'SSL secure skip verify' checkbox.
+To bypass certificate verification, you can select the `SSL secure skip verify` checkbox.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/specify-connection-setting-to-your-idp.png" alt="Specify connection setting to the IdP" >}}

 #### Create client configurations
 Once the connection settings are specified, you need to create one or multiple types of clients.
 You might have multiple types of clients that are suitable for different use cases, such as backend integration or web applications.

 You need at least one type of client for the DCR flow to work.
-To add the first client type, scroll down to the 'Client Types' section and click on the “Add client type” button.
+To add the first client type, scroll down to the `Client Types` section and click on the `Add client type` button.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/add-the-first-client-type.png" alt="Add the first client type" >}}

 To configure a client type, you need to specify the following settings:
 * **Client type display name.** This name will be displayed to API consumers when they check out API products.
 Try to make it descriptive and short, so it's easier for API consumers to understand;
 * **Description.** A more verbose description of a client type can be provided in this field.
 By default, we do not display this on the checkout page, but you can customize the respective template and make the description visible to API consumers.
-Please refer to [the customization section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/full-customisation" >}}) for guidance.
+Please refer to [the customization section]({{< ref "tyk-stack/tyk-developer-portal/enterprise-developer-portal/customise-enterprise-portal/full-customisation/full-customisation" >}}) for guidance;
 * **Allowed response_types.** Response types associated with this type of client as per [the OIDC spec](https://openid.net/specs/openid-connect-core-1_0-17.html);
 * **Allowed grant_types.** Grant types that this type of client will support as per [the OIDC spec](https://openid.net/specs/openid-connect-core-1_0-17.html);
 * **Token endpoint auth methods.** The token endpoint that will be used by this type of client as per [the OIDC spec](https://openid.net/specs/openid-connect-core-1_0-17.html);
 * Additionally, there’s an additional field for Okta: **Okta application type** which defines which type of Okta client should be created.
 Ignored for all other IdPs.

 Please note that your IdP might override some of these settings based on its configuration.

 An example of configuration is demonstrated below.
-After configuring a client type, scroll to the top of the page to save it.
+After configuring a client type, scroll to the top of the page to save it by clicking on the `Save` button.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/configure-type-of-client.png" alt="Configure a client type" >}}

 ### Configure API Products and plans for the DCR flow
-Once the App registration settings are configured, it is time for the final stride: to configure API Products and plans to work with the DCR flow.
+Once the App registration settings are configured, it is time for the final step: to configure the API Products and plans to work with the DCR flow.

 #### Configure API Products for the DCR flow
 To configure API Products to work with the DCR flow, you need to: